Kulesko/more-features-for-notion/README.md

 This is the source code for [more-features-for-notion](https://github.com/kulesko/more-features-for-notion), a privacy-first browser extension for Chrome that adds power features so far absent in [notion](https://www.notion.so/), inspired by other popular applications like [Trello](https://trello.com/).
+The extension achieves the advanced feature set by utilizing the official Notion API.
 It is 100% free and open-source.

 If you are only interested in running the latest version, you don't need this repo.
 You can get the latest version through the Chrome Extensions Marketplace, **as soon as available**.